- Measuring Growth

 - On the insufficiency of simple value-added models: McCaffrey, Daniel F., B. Han, and J.R.
 Lockwood.
 2008.
 "From Data to Bonuses: A Case Study of the Issues Related to Awarding Teachers Pay on the Basis of the Students' Progress."
 Presented at Performance Incentives: Their Growing Impact on American K-12 Education, Feb.
 28-29, 2008, National Center on Performance Incentives at Vanderbilt University.

 EVAAS in Practice

 Although the statistical approach is robust and complex, the reports in the EVAAS web application are easy to understand.
 Provided by subject, grade, and year, the value-added estimates are color-coded quick interpretation: blue indicates that students in a district or school made more than the expected growth; green indicates that students in a district or school made about the expected growth; and yellow or red indicates that students in a district or school made less than the expected growth.
-Educators and administrators can identify their strengths and opportunities for improvement at a glance.
+Educators and admins can identify their strengths and opportunities for improvement at a glance.
 The reporting is wide-ranging, so that authorized users can also access Diagnostic reports for students by achievement level, individual student-level projections to achievement, and other reports.
 Educators have a comprehensive view of past practices as well as tools for current and future students.
 Thus, educators benefit from the rigor of the EVAAS models by gaining insight in an accessible and non-technical format.
-EVAAS value-added reports are customized for Michigan reporting and preferences, but the sample EVAAS school report below illustrates how EVAAS reports can be user-friendly and do not require sophisticated statistical knowledge.
+EVAAS Value-Added reports are customized for Michigan reporting and preferences, but the sample EVAAS school report below illustrates how EVAAS reports can be user-friendly and do not require sophisticated statistical knowledge.